levshina/levshina.github.io/_pages/publications.md

 Levshina, N. (2012).
 Comparing constructicons: A usage-based analysis of the causative construction with doen in Netherlandic and Belgian Dutch. <i>Constructions and Frames, 4</i>(1), 76–101. <a target="_blank" href = "https://doi.org/10.1075/cf.4.1.04lev">[doi]</a> <a target="_blank" href ="/docs/Levshina2012_Constructicons.pdf"> [pdf (draft)] </a>

-Levshina, N., Geeraerts, D., & Speelman, D. 2011.
+Levshina, N., Geeraerts, D., & Speelman, D. (2011).
 Changing the world vs. changing the mind: Distinctive collexeme analysis of the causative construction with doen in Belgian and Netherlandic Dutch.
-In F. Gregersen, J. Parrot and P. Quist (eds.), <i>Language variation - European perspectives III.
+In F. Gregersen, J. Parrot and P. Quist (Eds.), <i>Language variation - European perspectives III.
 Selected papers from the 5th International Conference on Language Variation in Europe</i>, Copenhagen, June 2009 (pp. 111–122).
 John Benjamins.  <a target="_blank" href = "https://doi.org/10.1075/silv.7.09lev">[doi]</a>

-Levshina, Natalia.
-2011.
-Doe wat je niet laten kan [Do what you cannot let]: A usage-based analysis of Dutch causative constructions.
+Levshina, N. (2011).
+Doe wat je niet laten kan (Do what you cannot let): A usage-based analysis of Dutch causative constructions.
 PhD dissertation, University of Leuven. <a target="_blank" href ="/docs/Levshina2011_PhD.pdf"> [pdf] </a>

 Levshina, N. (2006).
 Kosvennyje rečevyje taktiki v predvybornom diskurse (Indirect speech tactics in pre-election discourse).
 Thesis for the degree of candidate of philological sciences, Sankt Petersburg State University.